Robert Pattinson: Early life

-Robert Douglas Thomas Pattinson was born in the Barnes district of London, England, on 13 May 1986.
+Robert Douglas Thomas Pattinson was born on 13 May 1986 in the Barnes district of London, England.
 His father, Richard, owned a business importing vehicles from the United States, while his mother, Clare, worked at a modelling agency.
 Pattinson has two older sisters, Victoria and Elizabeth.
 At the age of four, he began attending Tower House Boys' Preparatory School and developed an interest in playing piano and guitar.
 By the age of six, Pattinson was participating in amateur performances.
 He secured his first role in a play titled Spell for a Rhyme, written by one of his teachers, and later appeared in his school's adaptation of William Golding's novel Lord of the Flies (1954).

-As a child, Pattinson was described as disorganised, resistant to completing homework, and generally exhibited a lackadaisical attitude.
+As a child, Pattinson was disorganised, resistant to completing homework, and exhibited a lackadaisical attitude.
 His sisters often dressed him up as a girl, creating a female persona they named Claudia.
 In his leisure time, he enjoyed playing football, video games, and watching television shows such as Sharky and George, Doctor Who and Hammerman.
-At the age of twelve, Pattinson was expelled from Tower House for shoplifting pornographic magazines.
-Following this, his parents enrolled him at the Harrodian School, on Lonsdale Road near the family home.
+Later his parents enrolled him at the Harrodian School, on Lonsdale Road near the family home.
 Pattinson excelled in English studies, which he described as his favourite subject.
 As a teenager, he worked as a photo model for British fashion brands and magazines and as a fashion designer.
 In his late teens, he pursued music by performing acoustic guitar sets at open mic nights in pubs around London.
 He sang original compositions either solo under the stage name Bobby Dupea or with his band, Bad Girls.

 Pattinson initially considered a career in music or studying speechwriting at university but never thought about pursuing acting.
 A teacher once advised him against joining the school drama club, believing he was not suited for the creative arts.
 At the age of thirteen, Pattinson joined the Barnes Theatre Company, a local amateur theatre group, after his father encouraged him to participate to help overcome his shyness.
 After working backstage, he auditioned for the play Guys and Dolls and secured his first role as a Cuban dancer with no lines.
 In the following production, Our Town, he played the lead role of George Gibbs.
 During this performance, a talent agent in the audience noticed him, leading Pattinson to begin pursuing professional acting opportunities.
 He went on to appear in stage productions such as Macbeth, Anything Goes and Tess of the d'Urbervilles.
 Pattinson initially intended to go to university, but filming for Harry Potter and the Goblet of Fire conflicted with his schedule.
 Around this time, he shared a flat in Soho with his childhood friend and fellow actor Tom Sturridge.